-To get married or form a civil partnership in England or Wales, you must both be resident somewhere in England or Wales for at least eight days immediately prior to the day on which you give your notice of marriage or civil partnership.
+To get married or form a civil partnership in England or Wales, you must both be resident somewhere in England or Wales for at least eight consecutive days immediately prior to the day on which you give your notice of marriage or civil partnership.

 - a fiancé visa (for a non-EEA national residing abroad joining an EEA/Swiss partner in the UK or non-EEA/Swiss person with settled status in the UK) or